Do you have an idea for changing the world — or at least your corner of it?

 Current Grantees

-This year, $28,304 was awarded to 13 all-volunteer groups to complete projects addressing the needs of the homeless, encouraging healthy lifestyles with community gardens, providing accessibility for all, promoting reading to young children, and more.
+This year, $18,000 was awarded to 10 all-volunteer groups to complete projects encouraging preservation of the environment, addressing car safety for children, providing accessibility for all, promoting women in politics, and more.

 The following groups were awarded funding this year: